Stability in shape optimization with second variation: Applications

-\begin{remark}{\Be In the cases (iii) and (iv), the constants we compute are not optimal, in particular we do not claim the ball is a saddle point once we go beyond the computed value.
-Though it is possible to compute the optimal value, one just need to compute explicitly the value of $\sup_{k\geq 2}\tau'_{k}$ and $\sup_{k\geq 2}\tau''_{k}$ (see the notations in the proof below) as it is done in the cases (i) and (ii).
-As it is seen in the second case handled by Nitsch in \cite{Nitsch}, this computation can be rather technical.} \end{remark} {\bf Proof of Proposition \ref{prop:constante:optimale}:}\\

-{\bf Proof of (i):} We first compute the Lagrange multiplier $\mu(t)$ associated to the volume constraint at $B_{1}$: it is defined as $\ell_{1}[P+tE)+\mu(t) \Vol]=0$ that is from the expression of the shape gradients of $\Vol$, $P$ and $E$:
+\begin{remark} In the cases (iii) and (iv), the constants we compute are not optimal, in particular we do not claim the ball is a saddle point once we go beyond the computed value.
+Nevertheless computing the optimal value only requires to compute $\sup_{k\geq 2}\tau'_{k}$ and $\sup_{k\geq 2}\tau''_{k}$ (see the notations in the proof below) as it is done in the cases (i) and (ii).
+As it is seen in the second case (ii) handled by Nitsch in \cite{Nitsch}, these computations can be rather technical.
+Let us notice also that we simplify the expression of the optimal constant given by Nitsch. \end{remark} {\bf Proof of Proposition \ref{prop:constante:optimale}:}\\ {\bf (i)} We first compute the Lagrange multiplier $\mu(t)$ associated to the volume constraint at $B_{1}$: it is defined as $\ell_{1}[P+tE)+\mu(t) \Vol]=0$ that is from the expression of the shape gradients of $\Vol$, $P$ and $E$:

-Let us now turn our attention to hessian of the function $P+tE+\mu\Vol$ on the balls $B_{1}$.
-As a consequence of Lemma \ref{diagonalisation:hessiennes}, the shape hessian of the lagrangian $P+tE+\lambda(t) \Vol$ at balls is where we have set
+Let us now turn our attention to hessian of the function $P+tE+\mu(t)\Vol$ on the balls $B_{1}$.
+As a consequence of Lemma \ref{diagonalisation:hessiennes}, the shape hessian of the lagrangian $P+tE+\mu(t) \Vol$ at balls is where we have set